codefellows-seattle-301d43/06-ajax-and-json-and-wrrc/jeremy-richard/README.md

 ## Change Log

+09-11-18 9:54am - Saved local storage data to Articles.all array then called the function to render the page.
 09-11-18 9:38am - Added ajax functionality to if conditional statement to retrieve data if it is not in local storage.
 09-11-18 9:31am - Completed code review and responded to questions in the code.
 09-11-18 9:10am - Initial file setup and readme.md